 Biography

 Nathan is a Director in the firm’s Concord, New Hampshire office.
-His work focuses on complex commercial litigation and government investigations in the construction, health care, insurance, and financial services industries.
+His work focuses on complex commercial litigation and government investigations in the construction, healthcare, insurance, and financial services industries.
 He frequently represents clients in state and federal courts, as well as before numerous state agencies and the Legislature.
+Nathan also has extensive experience representing municipalities, landowners, and developers touching on all areas of municipal law, including municipal governance, zoning, planning and land use regulations, permitting, licensing, tax assessment and abatement issues, and personnel and labor issues.

-Nathan frequently authors publications and provides presentations on a variety of legal topics in the health care and construction industry, as well as developments in data security and breach notification laws, and the changing legal landscape for cannabis-related businesses.
+Nathan has authored several articles and provides presentations on a variety of legal topics in the healthcare and construction industry, as well as developments in the legal landscape for cannabis-related businesses.
 Nathan is also one of the editors – including the Honorable Tina Nadeau, Chief Justice of New Hampshire Superior Court – of the treatise A Practical Guide to Evidence in New Hampshire 2nd Edition (2021).

 In recognition of his notable work for clients, Nathan has been named multiple times to the “Under 40 Hot List” by Benchmark Litigation, which recognizes the "nation’s most notable up-and-coming litigation attorneys."
 This list is compiled through a process of both peer review and case examination.

 Nathan is an active member of the community.
 Nathan was named to the 2021 New Hampshire Union Leader 40 Under Forty list recognizing “outstanding Granite Staters making a difference in their communities and professions.”
-In December 2020, he was appointed by the New Hampshire Supreme Court to serve a three-year term on the Access to Justice Commission.
+In December 2020, he was appointed by the New Hampshire Supreme Court to serve on the Access to Justice Commission.
 Nathan currently serves on the New Hampshire Campaign for Legal Services Large Firm Committee.
 He has served on multiple committees of the New Hampshire Bar Association.
-In November 2019, Nathan was elected to a four-year term as an at-large councilor on the Concord City Council.
+In November 2023, Nathan was elected to his second term as an at-large councilor on the Concord City Council.
 Previously, he served on the Concord School Board (2015-2018).
 Nathan also coaches youth baseball and basketball.

 During law school, Nathan interned for the United States Department of Justice and The Honorable Mary Ellen Coster Williams at the United States Court of Federal Claims.
 He was also a member of the law review and national moot court team.
 After graduation, Nathan practiced law in Washington, D.C., with the international law firm Reed Smith LLP, before returning home to New Hampshire.